Zuhaib-dev/zuhaib-dev/README.md

 ---
 ⭐️ From [Zuhaib Rashid](https://github.com/Zuhaib-dev)
-just doing this to maintain steak
+just doing this to maintain steak just doing to maintain the steaks